-Once you have considered all of these factors, you will select the right to grow light for your hydroponic plants.
+Once you have considered all of these factors, you will select the right hydroponic light for your hydroponic plants.
 Grow lights can be an essential part of a healthy hydroponic garden, and choosing the right one will help your plants grow to their full potential.

-When in doubt, consult with an expert or visit a gardening store to get advice on which grow light is best for your specific needs.
+When in doubt, consult with an expert or visit a gardening store to get advice on which hydroponic light are best for your specific needs.